X-CASH-official/.github/CONTRIBUTING.md

 Welcome ! 🙏 Thank you for proposing to contribute to the X-Cash Foundation

-Further down are presented a set of guidelines to help you contribute to the X-Cash and its derived programs, hosted in the [X-Cash Foundation](https://github.com/X-CASH-official) organization on GitHub.
+Further down are presented a set of guidelines to help you contribute to X-Cash and its derived programs, hosted in the [X-Cash Foundation](https://github.com/X-CASH-official) organization on GitHub.

-This set of guidelines is not mandatory, although it will greatly help the organizations and maintainers job and keep the contributing environment clean 🧼.
+> This set of guidelines is not mandatory, although it will greatly help the organizations and maintainers job and keep the contributing environment clean 🧼.

 #### Table Of Contents